cgpuglie/homebrew-monitor-common/README.md

 ### Testing

-The easiest way to test the shared module is to mount the dependency into a microservice.
+The easiest way to test the shared module is to mount the dependency into a service with Docker.
 ```bash
 docker run \
   -it --rm \